 I was misdiagnosed with a tumour on my spine and overdosed with steroids in February 2016 by Kevin Martin, a doctor in Marondera, Zimbabwe.
 I had stage 4 Hodgkin’s Lymphoma at the time.
 The result was steroid induced psychosis.
-Since then I have been sectioned twice in the UK and once in Zimbabwe whereby according to the mental health act in the UK and possibly Zimbabwe, if you are deemed a danger to yourself, the state has a right to detain you for up to twenty one days.
+I have published the story under Psst.

 I’m in Victoria Falls now – supposed to be on an assignment for a travel magazine.
 My mother is here from the UK since my time in the Harare hospital.
-My teenage daughter and son have come for Christmas.
-Somehow they came to the conclusion that I’m not taking my medication prescribed by the Harare doctors.
+My teenage daughter and son have come from South Africa for Christmas.
+Somehow they came to the conclusion that I’m not taking my medication prescribed by the Harare doctors – 5mg Haloperidol and 400mg Valproate.
+I faked taking it in the hospital too.
 I’ve been too energetic for someone who is supposed to be drugged.
 They won’t let me out the room until I do – my daughter blocks the door.
 It’s confusing since I was all prepared to go into town and write my story for a travel magazine on my train trip I took a few days prior from Victoria Falls to Bulawayo.

-I’m carried into the room to lie on my couch which is my bed – got that idea from seeing Cecil John Rhodes’ in a museum in Nyanga.
+I’m carried into the room by my arms and legs to lie on my couch which is my bed – got that idea from seeing Cecil John Rhodes’ in a museum in Nyanga.
 On waking I stand up to make tea and a second later I am lying on the floor hitting my head on my drinks cabinet.
 Like I’d been tripped by an expert.
-I thought I had died – it wasn’t fainting – I have no words for it.
+It wasn’t fainting – I have no words for it.
+I thought I had died – I got myself back onto the couch while my mother sat watching me.

 The next day we all sit bored in the room – waiting for me to take my tablets although there is no mention of them.
 On finishing my coffee I see pink at the bottom and know that they have put one of them in my coffee.
 I spend the day drowsed.